oslokommune/ren-besoksteller-gjenbrukstasjoner/README.md

 ORIGO_API_CLIENT, ORIGO_API_PASSWORD, ORIGO_ENVIRONMENT, ORIGO_API_KEY
 `

-To set the environment variables go to home directory in terminal: `$ cd`
+To set the environment variables go to home directory in terminal: `$cd`

-From home dir run command `$ nano .bashrc`
+From home dir run command `$nano .bashrc`

 In the bottom of the .bashrc file paste:
 ```